centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-21-04.md

 > **WARNING** perform this command only the passive central node.

-Before resuming the cluster resources management, to avoid broker's issues, cleanup all the *.memory.* or *.unprocessed.* or *.queue.* broker files on:
+Before resuming the cluster resources management, to avoid broker issues, cleanup all the *.memory.*, *.unprocessed.* or *.queue.* files:

 ```bash
 rm -rf /var/lib/centreon-broker/central-broker-master.memory*